jericksen/Capstone/README.md

      <img src="images/Hour_dist._1_4.png" width="650" height="350">
 </p>

-The distribution of hour data for classes 7 & 8 showed significant similarities compared to classed 1 & 4.
-This offers a clear indication that the hour feature is difficult to defferentiate by the random forest model leading to high misclassification.
+The distributions for classes 7 & 8 showed significant similarities compared to classes 1 & 4.
+This offers clear indications that the hour feature is difficult to differentiate by the random forest model which has led to higher levels of missclassification.

-I performed the same analysis with the 2nd and 3rd most important features and found class 7 & 8 exhibited similar distributions with respect to classes 1 and 4.
+I performed the same analysis with the 2nd and 3rd most important (latitude and longitude) features and found class 7 & 8 exhibited similar distributions with respect to classes 1 and 4.

 **Final Model**

 Based on the above analysis, and due to the similar nature of class 7 & 8 with respect to the type of crime, the decision was made to combine these classes into one and reassess the model's performance.
-Doing so increased the models accuracy score to ~89%.
+Doing so increased the models accuracy score to **~89%**.
 The resulting confusion matrix is provided below:

 <p align="center">
      <img src="images/Final_confusion_matrix_2.png" width="600" height="500">